Breast cancer Rehabilitation Frequently asked questions:

 Yes!
 We are big believers in this.
 We have relationships with several Bay Area oncologists and breast surgeons and are able to communicate with your care team to support your recovery.
 Your medical team is focused on treating your cancer, and we’re here to help you maintain and regain your prior level of function.

-Last time I had PT, i worked mostly with my PT’s aide.
+Last time I had Physical Therapy, i worked mostly with my PT’s aide.
 Do i see you or someone else?

 We’ve designed our independent practice so that we can work with you 1:1 for the full session.
 We find that this allows us to make the most progress in the shortest amount of time possible.
 We get to know you better as we’re spending more quality time together.
 There will be consistent education and continuity of care from pre-hab through your return to regular activity.